NarrativeScience-old/pynocular/README.md

 ### Creating database tables
 When you decorate a Pydantic model with Pynocular, it creates a SQLAlchemy table as a private variable.
-This can be accessed if need be via the `_table` property
+This can be accessed via the `_table` property
 (although accessing private variables is not recommended).
 Using this, along with the `create_tracked_table` function that Pynocular has allows you to create tables in your database based off of Pydantic models!